bhisaac/5eFP/5eFP-SRD.md

 Armor listed with disadvantage imposes disadvantage to any Performance skill check used for quick, agile, and stealthy actions while the armor is equipped.

+When wearing armor that is listed as having Max DEX +2, your Dexterity modifier can only modify your Armor Class (AC) by a maximum of +2.
+This means that if you have DEX +3 and you wear medium armor with Max DEX +2, you can only apply a +2 modifier to your AC, and the remaining +1 modifier is ignored.

 ---

 (Floating Section)